 There are other factory-made and subsequent darkening solutions as well, the most wide-spread of which is a sunshade built into the car door.
 Its drawbacks are that it provides limited light and infrared filtering, it is available in only one level of darkness, and it protects from shards of glass only partially.
 The advantage is that it can be drawn as required.

 Life showed that professionals were right: factory darkening will not be able to substitute window films.
 Almost all the functions of window films can be provided by dual-pane glasses and an IR-absorbing PVB adhesive between the glass panels.
 This, however, is a very expensive solution, and it also makes the car a lot heavier, so we don’t have to fear the spreading of this method.
 Meanwhile, window films continue to develop and they will become even stronger and more durable.
-The best example for this is the relatively recently introduced SkyFol NT Pro series, which can filter up to 92% of infrared radiation with several levels of darkness available, with lifetime warranty.
 Where will all this go on?
 Just think about a film that absorbs solar energy and charges the battery of the car, or a film whose darkness can be modified with a switch.
 The future looks promising.